cameronsenese/cloud-map-mcs-controller/README.md

 ##### Cluster 2

-Inspecting the MCS-Controller logs in Cluster 2, we see that the controller has detected the `nginx-hello` Cloud Map service, and created the corresponding `ServiceImport`:
+Inspecting the MCS-Controller logs in Cluster 2, we see that the controller has detected the `nginx-hello` Cloud Map Service, and created the corresponding Kubernetes `ServiceImport`:

 ```yaml
 kubectl logs cloud-map-mcs-controller-manager-5b9f959fc9-v72s4 -c manager --namespace cloud-map-mcs-system